 Anesthesia 2 weeks

 Emergency Medicine 2 weeks

 Family Medicine (2 x 4 weeks) 8 weeks

 Internal Medicine - (2 x 4 weeks) 8 weeks

-Obstetrics & Gynecology (4 + 2 weeks) 6 weeks
+Obstetrics & Gynecology (4 weeks) 4 weeks

-Paediatrics $(4 + 2 \text{ weeks})$ 6 weeks
+Paediatrics (4 + 2 weeks) 6 weeks

-Psychiatry $(4 + 2 \text{ weeks})$ 6 weeks
+Psychiatry (4 + 2 weeks) 6 weeks

 Surgery (4 + 2 weeks) 6 weeks

+Surgery (4 + 2 weeks) o weeks

-Electives/IPE/CEL 16 weeks
+Electives/IPE/CEL 18 weeks

 Course 8: Comprehensive Clinical Skills for Clerkship (longitudinal over 44 weeks)

 60 weeks

 Fall Break 1 week

 Winter Break 2 weeks

 CaRMS Interview Period 3 weeks

 MCC Review/Clerkship OSCE 2 weeks

 Total 68 weeks

-University of Calgary Longitudinal Integrated Clerkship (UCLIC) 32 weeks
+University of Calgary Longitudinal Integrated Clerkship (UCLIC) 30 weeks

 Internal Medicine (Calgary) 4 weeks

 Paediatrics (Calgary) 4 weeks

 Surgery (Calgary) 4 weeks

+Election /IDE/CEI 101

-Electives/IPE/CEL 16 weeks
+Electives/IPE/CEL 18 weeks

 Course 8: Comprehensive Clinical Skills for Clerkship (UCLIC students must attend all

-sessions offered to them)
+sessions offered to them) 60 weeks

-60 weeks

 Fall Break 1 week

 Winter Break 2 weeks

 CaRMS Interview Period 3 weeks

 MCC Review/Clerkship OSCE 2 weeks

 Total 68 weeks

-2 weeks is the usual time scheduled.
+^{2} weeks is the usual time scheduled.
 This may be extended to 3 weeks due to STAT holiday schedules and clinical service limitations on occasional years.

 - 4. A student can proceed to the clerkship year only after approval by the UME Student Academic Review Committee.
-A student must be declared satisfactory on all end-ofcourse evaluations and electives prior to entering the clerkship year.
-In the event that a student is conditionally promoted to the clerkship, (e.g. pending confirmation of an evaluation result, pending completion of required remedial work or awaiting decision regarding an appeal or reappraisal), all conditions should be satisfied 8 weeks into clerkship. - 5.
+A student must be declared satisfactory on all end-of-course evaluations and electives prior to entering the clerkship year.
+In the event that a student is conditionally promoted to the clerkship, (e.g. pending confirmation of an evaluation result, pending completion of required remedial work or awaiting decision regarding an appeal or reappraisal), all conditions should be satisfied six weeks into clerkship. - 5.
 Students in the University of Calgary Longitudinal Integrated Clerkship (UCLIC) will complete the equivalent of the mandatory clerkship rotations during their entire time at their rural clerkship site, not in block formation.
 Immersion experiences in Internal Medicine (4 weeks), Surgery (4 weeks) and Paediatrics (4 weeks) will take place in Calgary and electives will follow the same process as the rotation-based clerkship.
 Students in the UCLIC stream will also complete one week each of interprofessional education (IPE) and community engaged learning (CEL). - 6.
 Rules and regulations in the Clerkship Student Handbook document apply to all University of Calgary CSM MD program students, and to all other students completing mandatory rotations through the University of Calgary, CSM UME program.